howardt12345/keyboard0/PCB/1st prototype/readme.md

-# Project files for the 1st prototype of keyboard0
+# 1st prototype of keyboard0
 ## This prototype has confirmed to NOT BE WORKING.
 Do NOT use the files in this directory and subdirectories for production or reference.

 `custom_keyboard (f303).pro` is the project that was exported for production.